 How do I find new clients?

 Having worked in the pharmaceutical industry for 13 years prior to becoming a medical communications consultant was especially helpful in my earlier days as an entrepreneur.
-My two clients who have been with me since the very beginning were contacts of mine when I started, and they are still clients of mine.
+My two clients who helped me kickstart my business over 12 years ago were contacts of mine from when I worked in the pharmaceutical industry.
+I am proud to say that both of these organizations are still clients of mine after all these years.

 LinkedIn has been an important platform for business leads for me.
 I try to follow and engage with my community there as much as possible.
 My Marketing 4 Health LinkedIn business page has a small following which is consistently growing.
 My personal LinkedIn profile has a much larger following, therefore that’s where I tend to receive most of my business leads.